 - The words, in general, have a specific designation.
 To put it in broad terms, the word “good” is a positive term, while the word “bad” is negative.”

-- Then you have certain words that describe the quality
+- Then you have specific words that describe the quality

-As such, it is one of the major machine learning tools for the product- or service-based company that heavily relies on the power of the brand and its public perception.
+It is one of the primary machine learning tools for the product- or service-based company that heavily relies on the power of the brand and its public perception.

 Sentiment analysis algorithm is designed to get behind the words - into the mood, opinion, and, most importantly, an intent.
 This makes it a viable tool in the following fields: